robcarver17/skipperman/docs/patrol_boat_help.md

 Remember by convention a 'helm' is just someone who has the relevant PB2 certificate so there can be more than one helm on a boat.

+## Moving boats without swapping

+You can also move someone on to a different boat without selecting a volunteer they have to swap with.
+This is quicker than removing them from one boat and then selecting them on another.